jairo-litman/cidoka-lang/readme.md

 **Functions**

-Functions are first class in BoludoLang.
+Functions are first class in Cidoka.
 Additionally, closures are supported.
-If you don't have an explicit return in your BoludoLang function, it will implicitly return the last expression.
+If you don't have an explicit return in your Cidoka function, it will implicitly return the last expression.

-Functions in BoludoLang take the form:
+Functions in Cidoka take the form:

 ```
 fn(<optional comma-delimited identifiers>) {